Professional Pest Control & Wildlife Management

 The humble Honey Bee Apis mellifera is an industrious worker, they pollinate many of our plants and create a very tasty by-product, honey.

-If you have a question about Honey Bees, need advice or would like to make an appointment please call us or fill in the enquiry form, we’re happy to help you.
+If you have a question about Honey Bees or need advice please use the enquiry form, we’re happy to help you.

 Like all other members of its family, Honey bees carry a sting however they loathe to use them as their stings carry a barb.
 Once they have stung a victim the sting will often literally pull out of there abdomin staying put on whoever/whatever they have stung.